 Delaware real estate is some of the most expensive in Ohio, although Delaware house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Delaware is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Delaware isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Delaware are a mix of both white- and blue-collar jobs.
 Overall, Delaware is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Delaware who work in office and administrative support (13.75%), management occupations (10.58%), and sales jobs (10.48%).
+There are especially a lot of people living in Delaware who work in sales jobs (11.49%), office and administrative support (10.82%), and management occupations (10.35%).

 Also of interest is that Delaware has more people living here who work in computers and math than 95% of the places in the US.

+Delaware is a somewhat ethnically-diverse city.
 The people who call Delaware home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Delaware residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Delaware include Irish, English, Italian, and French .
+Important ancestries of people in Delaware include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Delaware is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.